bkw777/REX_ATF/README.md

 Get the SVF file from [Releases](../../releases/latest).
 (No releases yet since it doesn't work yet)

-Use the atfsvf script to program the chip from the svf.
+Use the atfsvf script to program the chip with the svf.
 If you have a FT232H module instead of FT232R, then change ft232r to ft232h below.
 `$ atfsvf ft232r ATF1504ASL rexbrd.svf`